thomaslombart/workshop-vue-basics/README.md

 To sum up, a computed property **acts like a method**, **cache results** and allows us to make the template less bloated.
 It can be used in the template just like a **data property** and won't **necessarily be re-executed** at each re-render, just when its dependencies change.

+## Watchers

+**In that part, refer to the code at [07-watchers](./07-watchers).**

+**A watcher allows you to spy one data property and runs a function when that property changes**.
+You may think it's similar as a computed property, but it's not.

+A computed property computes a new property based on one ore more reactive properties and returns a new value.
+However, a watcher only runs a function for a particular reactive property.
+No need to return something.

 ## To-Do App

 It's time to practice.
 Your task is to write a to-do app whose features are the following: